chrisbobbe/jekyll-theme-prologue/README.md

 # Added Features

-* NEWEST: Blogging and multi-page features you expect from Jekyll
+* NEWEST: **Blogging and multi-page features you expect from Jekyll**
+* Compatible with GitHub Pages
 * **[Formspree.io](https://formspree.io/) contact form integration** - just add your email to the `_config.yml` and it works!
 * Build your homepage with custom scrolly sections in the _sections folder
  * Set a cover photo for any section (not just the first), with alt text for screen readers and SEO